What is Renters Insurance?

 Depending on your plan, there may be certain incidents that aren’t covered and there may be differences between different companies, temporary relocations and a whole host of other factors.

 Always do your due diligence before purchasing a plan.
-Thankfully, Toggle makes it super easy to see exactly what your coverage includes (because you choose it!) and how much it costs.
+Thankfully, the best renters insurance companies, like Lemonade, make it super easy to see exactly what your coverage includes (because you choose it!) and how much it costs.

 What is The Average Renters Insurance Cost?